krisyotam/krisyotam/README.md

 [**Contact Me**](https://krispuremath.vercel.app/pages/html/contact.html)

-_Current Date:_ January 07, 2025, 08:52 PM CST
+_Current Date:_ January 07, 2025, 09:03 PM CST

-> "Positive thinking will let you do everything better than negative thinking will."
+> "It is with words as with sunbeams.
+The more they are condensed, the deeper they burn."
+> — Robert Southey
 > — Zig Ziglar
 > — Albert Einstein
 > — Og Mandino